riverfor/coding-challenge-tools/coding_challenge.md

 ### Front-end

-The front-end should ideally be a single page app with a single `index.html` linking to external JS/CSS/etc. You may take this opportunity to demonstrate your CSS3 or HTML5 knowledge.
+The front-end app build should ideally be a single `index.html` linking to external JS/CSS/etc and assets.

 Host it!
 --------